irimitenkan/picam2ctrl/README.md

 - picam2ctrl.\< HOSTNAME \>.Snapshot:

-  This is a switch to enable/disable a picture snapshot function.
+  This is a switch to enable/disable the picture snapshot function.
   * when [image.snapshots](# Configuration) is set to 0, picam2ctrl takes picture every [image.snapshots_t](# Configuration) seconds in an endless loop, since there is no switch off request
   * when count is set to x>0,  picam2ctrl takes x pictures every .. s  and stops.
   * when [Motion](#Motion) is disabled picture(s) will be taken immediately